socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap_cleanup.rst

 There are two ``occ`` commands to use for examining a table of users marked as deleted, and then manually deleting them.
-The ``occ`` command is in your Nextcloud directory, for example ``/var/www/nextcloud/occ``, and it must be run as your HTTP user.
+The ``occ`` command is in your cyfrSpaces directory, for example ``/var/www/nextcloud/occ``, and it must be run as your HTTP user.
 To learn more about ``occ``, see :doc:`../configuration_server/occ_command`.